 San Francisco, CA

 A renowned expert on lung cancer and a leader in surgical therapies for thoracic cancers such as pleural mesothelioma, Dr. David Jablons is an Ada Distinguished Professor of Thoracic Oncology and Professor of Cardiothoracic Surgery at the University of California, San Francisco School of Medicine.
-He is also Chief of General Thoracic Surgery at the UCSF Medical Center.
+He is also Chief of General Thoracic Surgery at the UCSF Medical Center at Mount Zion.

 After earning his medical degree from Albany Medical College of Union University, Dr. Jablons completed a surgical residency at Tufts-New England Medical Center and a Cardiothoracic Fellowship at Cornell University Medical Center.
 He has authored numerous articles and research papers and receives many requests to lecture about his lung cancer research at conferences and meetings around the world.
 Dr. Jablons leads research at the UCSF Thoracic Oncology Laboratory on the molecular biology and genomics of lung cancer.